Guidelines and Policies

 These manuscripts must be structured as follows:

-- Abstract: provide a concise presentation of no more than 250 words, in a single paragraph, and followed by three to six keywords.
+- Abstract: Provide a concise presentation of no more than 250 words, in a single paragraph, and followed by three to six keywords.
 Do not use references, footnotes and undefined abbreviations.
-The abstract must be written in structured format, according to the following headings: “Introduction”, “Methods”, “Results” and “Conclusion”;
+The abstract must be written in a structured format, according to the following headings: “Purpose”, “Methods”, “Results” and “Conclusion”;

 List of references